flessan/flessan.github.io/src/content/blog/deep-dive-into-react-hooks.md

 ---
 title: "A Deep Dive into React Hooks"
+description: "Explore the power and flexibility of React Hooks, from useState and useEffect to creating your own custom hooks for maximum code reusability."
 date: "2024-06-15"
 tags: ["React", "JavaScript", "Web Development", "Frontend"]
-excerpt: "Explore the power and flexibility of React Hooks, from useState and useEffect to creating your own custom hooks for maximum code reusability."
+draft: false
+featured: false
 image: "deep-dive-into-react-hooks"
 ---